dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 All reported known issues can be found on [known issues project](https://github.com/orgs/dotnet/projects/111).

-## When and how to report a known issue
+## When and How to Report a Known Issue

 A known issue should be reported when you find a build or test error that is not caused by your changes and that affects or could affect more builds.